 Puka Shell Beach is a place where you can still experience the purity of Boracay.
 It may have some hints of civilization, but there are still parts that have preserved their true serene self…

-In this guide I’ll share my detailed local knowledge about the beach, so that you know where and when to go to enjoy it to the fullest.
+In this guide I’ll share my local knowledge about the beach, so that you know where and when to go to make the most out of your experience there.

 About the Beach